wanhive/hub/docs/HOWTO-faq.md

 ```

-"Cluster only" commands must be initiated via the controller.
+*Cluster only* commands must be initiated via the controller.

-Commands requiring "privileged access" are meant for internal use and cannot be executed by a client.
+The commands that require *Privileged access* are meant for the internal use and cannot be executed by a client.
 The following steps allow bypassing this restriction:

 1. If clustering is disabled:
     1. Register at the overlay hub with an identifier in the range [1-1023] to simulate a privileged hub.